 The LMIHAF does not have an Excess Surplus.
-As described in Section IV., during FY 22-23 the Housing Authority entered into the PSA for acquisition of the Civic Center Parcel for development of affordable housing.
+As described in Section IV., during FY 23-24 the Housing Authority completed the second installment payment for \$3,000,000 and interest payment for \$277,500 in connection with the PSA for acquisition of the Civic Center Parcel for development of affordable housing.
 The total acquisition cost was \$8,550,000.
-The Housing Authority made an initial installment payment of \$3,000,000 in FY 22-23 and will make additional payment(s) in FY 23-24 and following fiscal years, pursuant to the PSA.
-In addition, the Housing Authority approved that certain Preliminary Award Letter on April 11, 2023 that committed \$1,823,000 in LMIHAF to the Orchard Grove Project.
-The Preliminary Award Letter provides the Developer an enforceable commitment of funds (both LMIHAF and Permanent Local Housing Allocation (PLHA) funds to implement the substantial rehabilitation and reset affordable housing covenants for 55 years for the Orchard Grove Project, consisting of 15 multifamily properties with a total of 78 apartment units.
-The project will include eight (8) extremely low income units, eight (8) newly
+The Housing Authority made an initial installment payment of \$3,000,000 in FY 22-23.
+In addition, the Housing Authority executed an Affordable Housing Agreement with use of LMIHAF (\$1,823,000) in connection with the Orchard Grove Project.
+The Agreement provides the Developer an enforceable commitment of funds (both LMIHAF and Permanent Local Housing Allocation (PLHA), which funds were disbursed at closing of construction financing in February 2024, all to implement the substantial rehabilitation and reset affordable housing covenants for 55 years for the Orchard Grove Project, consisting of 15 multifamily properties with a total of 78 apartment

-The expenditure line includes the \$3,000,000 paid by the Housing Authority to the City as the initial installment payment; and the encumbrance line includes the balance of the purchase price due by the Housing Authority to the City for the Civic Center Parcel, all as set forth in the PSA and described in Section IV of this Report.
-Further, in connection with a Developer's application to TCAC for a substantial rehabilitation and at-risk affordable housing project, the Housing Authority agreed to and provided an "enforceable financial commitment" of Housing Authority LMIHAF Funds (\$1,823,000) (and while not the topic of this Report, the City also committed PLHA Funds (\$1,823,000), as described in Section X.)
+The expenditure line includes the \$3,000,000 paid by the Housing Authority to the City as the second installment payment; and the encumbrance line includes the balance of the purchase price due by the Housing Authority to the City for the Civic Center Parcel, all as set forth in the PSA and described in Section IV of this Report.
+The expenditure line also includes, in connection with a Developer's application to TCAC for a substantial rehabilitation and at-risk affordable housing project, the Housing Authority executed an Affordable Housing Agreement with use of Housing Authority LMIHAF Funds (\$1,823,000) (and while not the topic of this Report, the City also committed PLHA Funds (\$1,823,000), as described in Section X.)

-dedicated ADA compliant units, along with 40% AMI Very Low, 50% AMI Very Low, and 60% AMI Low Income covenanted units.
+units.
+The project includes eight (8) extremely low income units, eight (8) newly dedicated ADA compliant units, along with 40% AMI Very Low, 50% AMI Very Low, and 60% AMI Low Income covenanted units.

-Further, as of preparation of this Report, the City (with cooperation of the Housing Authority) issued a Request for Proposals for the development of affordable housing and permanent supportive housing projects.
-The City will review received proposals during FY 23-24 and select the project(s) that that best serve low income or at-risk populations within Garden Grove.
-Importantly, the City (with cooperation of the Housing Authority) is currently undertaking development and operation of a navigation center to serve the homeless.
-The Central Cities Navigation Center (CCNC) will be a year-round facility that will provide up to 100 beds for temporary housing to individuals, adults ages 18 and older experiencing homelessness.
+Further, as of preparation of this Report, the City (with cooperation of the Housing Authority) is in negotiations with a Developer for the development of a mixed-use affordable housing project.
+The project would include 20-23 extremely-low income units and 28,000 sq.ft. of medical use space.
+Importantly, the City (with cooperation of the Housing Authority) is currently undertaking operations of a navigation center that serves the homeless.
+The Central Cities Navigation Center (CCNC) is a year-round facility that provides up to 100 beds for temporary housing to individuals, adults ages 18 and older experiencing homelessness.
 The CCNC is located in the City and is a collaborative project funded by and among the cities of Garden Grove, Fountain Valley and Westminster for long-term operation and services to persons who are homeless or at risk of homelessness.